 2. Have a fantastic winter walk in any of the city’s parks – the City Garden, Borisova Garden or any other.
 Winters are truly beautiful in Sofia and the snowy scenery is going to inspire you to find a near café or bar and dinner to taste the Bulgarian traditional wine.
 Speaking of which, drinking wine in winter when being in Sofia is also a must.

 3. Ok, but what to do in Sofia if you prefer something really engaging and not so sightseeing?
-Why not visiting any of the local Escape rooms.
+Why not walk through the old center of the capital, go down into the passages and see the graffiti of Sofia that adorned the city.
 This is also an amazing cure against boredom after a whole week in Sofia during which you have made it to see all of the city’s attractions thanks to your audio guides and our devices for maximum historical and cultural education about the country’s capital.

 4. Meet spring during winter!
 It’s totally possible if you spend a couple of hours in the city’s botanical garden.
 We love it because of its romantic and inspiring, a bit relaxing and quite peaceful atmosphere.
 Sofia’s botanical garden is placed in the city’s central side and nearby there are bars, cafes and restaurants to continue your greenery and blossoming celebration with any of the traditional Bulgarian meals, which by the way, are very colourful and rich in vitamins in most cases.